Victoria Park, Tower Hamlets: Transport

 London Buses Routes 277, 425 serve the heart of the park, 8, 339, D6, and Night Route N8 on Roman Road.
 309 and D3 at London Chest Hospital via Approach Road.
 388 (westbound) on Victoria Park Road.

 Mile End tube station for the Central line, District line, Hammersmith & City line services to Stratford, Upminster, Barking or Central London is 10min via Grove Road, you can take the 277 or 425 to Mile End which is 5min away.
 Cambridge Heath station for National Rail services to Liverpool Street and Enfield or Chingford is 5mins away via Bishops Way.
 Victoria Park had its own rather grand station Victoria Park railway station (London), on the North London Railway, closed in 1943.
-The station survived into the 1960s, but when the line to Stratford reopened, it was replaced by Hackney Wick railway station, which is also a short walk from the Park.
+The station survived into the 1960s, but when the line to Stratford reopened, it was replaced by Hackney Wick railway station, which is also a short walk from the eastern end of the Park.

 The Regent's Canal borders the west side of the park, while Hertford Union Canal borders the south side of the park; this offers access to walking or cycling on their towpaths.
 The National Cycle Route 1 (NCR1) passes here on the Hertford Union Canal.
 Mare Street or Mile End or Hackney Wick can easily be reached from here.

 The northern end of the Greenway walk/cycle path to Beckton, via Queen Elizabeth Olympic Park and Newham General Hospital, starts nearby on the eastern side of Victoria Park.